6eDesign/svelte-calendar/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+Edit a component file in `src`, save it, and your browser will reload the page so you can see your changes automatically.